 Departments accepting credit card payments on POS Terminals may only keep a copy of the Settlement Batch Report for their files.
 All credit card transaction receipts must be attached to the deposit ticket given to the Offfice of the Bursar or Advancement Office of Gift Processing in a confidential envelope.

-The Office of the Bursar will forward all credit card documents to General Accounting in a confidential envelope where they will be stored until they are destroyed in accordance with the Policy for Financial Records Retention.
-The Advancement Office of Gift Processing will keep the original copy of each sales draft as well as any authorization forms containing information related to the transaction in a redacted format.
+The Office of the Bursar will upload deposit information and destroy transaction receipts in accordance with the Policy for Financial Records Retention.
+The Advancement Office of Gift Processing will keep the original copy of each transaction receipt as well as any authorization forms containing information related to the transaction in a redacted format.

 Any historical documentation having credit card data on it must be destroyed by a cross-cut shredder.